betterwithdata/dnikit/docs/introspectors/model_introspection/network_compression.rst

 **6**.
 Use the information of the recipe.
 This steps depends on the target application.

 ..
-Note:: The user is responsible for steps 1 and 6, while all the other steps can be done within DNIKit.
+Note:: The user is responsible for steps 1 and 6, while all the other steps can be done within DeepView.

 PFA for Transfer Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^